MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 - To add the same attachment(s) to several work items, multi-select them by using **Ctrl-click** for consecutive rows, or **Shift-click** for non-consecutive rows.

 ## Create a report

-You can create a report from the web portal for flat-list queries.
+You can create a report or chart from the web portal for flat-list queries.
 See [Track progress by creating status and trend query-based charts](../../../report/dashboards/charts.md).

 > [!IMPORTANT]
-> You can only create an Excel report using **New Report** based from an on-premises Azure DevOps Server.
-Reports can created only from a flat-list query and when your project's project collection is configured to support SQL Server Analytics Server.
+> You can only create an Excel report using **New Report** from an on-premises Azure DevOps Server.
+These reports require that your project's project collection is configured to support SQL Server Analytics Server.

->
-The **New Report** feature in Excel, can be used to create an Excel report based on a flat list of work items.
+You can create a report using the **New Report** feature based on a flat list of work items.

 > [!div class="mx-imgBorder"]
 > ![Get work items dialog](media/excel/team-ribbon-new-report.png)